Alexander William Bourne and the Fall of Singapore

 The Japanese were surprised to find the base abandoned when they arrived a few weeks later.

-Murray: We currently live within walking distance of that naval base in the northern part of Singapore.
+Murray: We used to live within walking distance of that naval base in the northern part of Singapore.
 It's now a commercial ship-building and repair facility that still also serves military purposes, with ships from the US, Australian, and NZ navies stopping here for maintenance and supplies.

 Sembawang

 Sembawang shipyards, at the northern extremity of Singapore.
-Our flat (marked "Home") is shown in the lower left.
+Our flat at the time (marked "Home") is shown in the lower left.
 [Source: Google Maps]

 Sembawang black and white bungalows